TeamRizu/outfox-wiki/content/user-guide/config/folders.md

 ## BackgroundTransitions

-Visual effects used for background script sequences in songs.
+Transition effects used for background script sequences in songs.

 ## BGAnimations